 - The left arrow indicates a back-promotion.

-- The infinity icon over the right arrow indicates that there is an automated deployment.
+- The infinity icon over the right arrow indicates that there is an automated promotion.
 If no automations have been set up, a hand will be displayed.

-- The shield indicates the presence of quality gates, such as Selenium tests or compliance scans.
+- The shield indicates the presence of automations, such as Selenium tests or compliance scans.

 - The clock over the left arrow indicates that there is a scheduled back-promotion.
 If there are no scheduled back-promotions, a hand will be displayed instead.

-- A hand icon indicates that a connection behavior is applied, but the deployment or back-promotion is manual.
+- A hand icon indicates that a connection behavior is applied, but the promotion or back-promotion is manual.

 If the icons are greyed out, this means that there is no connection behavior applied.
-In this case, both deployments and back-promotions must be performed manually.
+In this case, both promotions and back-promotions must be performed manually.

 From the header of the Pipeline Configuration page, you can perform three actions: